Sheikh Fazal-ur-Rehman – Solitary Test Player of 1950’s

 The two other spinners in the Pakistan eleven were slow left-arm Nasim-ul-Ghani and off-spinner Haseeb Ahsan.
-Batting at number nine in either inning, the 22-year-old Rehman scored 8 and 2 and had bowling figures of 17-1-56-0 and 17-2-43-1 in the two Innings.
+Batting at number nine in either inning, the 22-year-old Rehman scored 8 and 2 and had bowling figures of 17-1-56-0 and 17-2-43-1 in the two inning.
 Hence, the West Indies went on to win comfortably by eight wickets.
-In the first innings, Rehman helped Nasim-ul-Ghani dismiss the great West ED Weekes (41) through a catch in the field.
+In the first inning, Rehman helped Nasim-ul-Ghani dismiss the great West ED Weekes (41) through a catch in the field.

 In the second, he bowled her CC Hunte (114) to claim only his bowling victim in a Test match.
 He was born in Amritsar on June 11, 1935.
-Sheikh Fazal-ur-Rehman played first-class cricket from 1951–52 to 1961–62 for Punjab University, Combined Universities, Punjab, Lahore, and Pakistan Eaglets.
+Sheikh Fazal-ur-Rehman played first-class cricket from 1951–52 to 1961–62 for Punjab University, Combined Universities, Punjab, Lahore, and the Pakistan Eaglets.

-His record in 29 matches at this level was: 722 runs with an average of 19.00, highest 104, one 100, and five 50s, 16 catches.
-In the bowling department, he claimed 96 wickets with an average of 21.32, best 6-21, five-wicket innings 6 times, 10 wickets a match is just once.
+His record in 29 matches at this level was 722 runs with an average of 19.00, the highest 104, one 100, five 50s, and 16 catches.
+In the bowling department, he claimed 96 wickets with an average of 21.32, a best of 6-21, five-wicket innings six times, and 10 wickets a match just once.

-Rehman also toured England in 1957 and Ceylon (Sri Lanka), Singapore and Malaya (Malaysia) in 1960–61 with the Pakistan Eaglets team.
+Rehman also toured England in 1957 and Ceylon (Sri Lanka), Singapore, and Malaya (Malaysia) in 1960–61 with the Pakistan Eaglets team.
 His elder brother SA Rehman and nephew Javed-ur-Rehman also played first-class cricket.
 He had been a prosperous hardware businessman in Lahore for years.